 Off-road: The route is well-paved all the way round, so good for rainy days when the ground is wet.

 Other kit needed: No particular kit is needed; basic shock absorbing trainers are fine.

 Scenery: The park is renowned for its high tree-lined paths.
 Though very small, it is very well kept.

-Room for two?: The track is generally wide enough to for two runners, but watch out on a Saturday and Sunday as the park gets very busy with many rugby, football and cricket matches.
+Room for two?: The track is generally wide enough to for two runners, but watch out on a Saturday and Sunday as the park can get very busy with rugby, football and cricket matches.

 Sweat factor: Not very high.
 The route is very easy due to the flat ground and is definitely more suited to a novice rather than a super-fit long distance runner.

 Post-run: Café Castan is very popular with locals, and you see many joggers enjoying a post-run hot drink throughout the day.